Academics

 Emphasis courses (6 units)

-All students select an emphasis: Climate Adaptation and Mitigation, Water Conservation and Adaptation, or International Development.
-Two 3-credit emphasis courses are required.
+All students select an emphasis: Climate Adaptation and Mitigation, Water Conservation and Adaptation, or International Development, and take two 3-credit emphasis courses.
+Students are welcome to take additional emphasis courses as electives.

 Electives (9 units)